Joshua-Stacy-VA/Vista-VAM/ATO/VA_OIS_ATO_SOP-2019.md

 4. The audit team lead will upload the deliverables, to include the SCA report and import the POAMs, within 4 weeks of completion of the audit.
 5. System Owner or delegate creates responses to the POAMs/findings within 15 days of the POAMs uploaded.

-Continuous Monitoring Requirement: An SCA will be performed based on the criticality of the system and/or if circumstances arise that require an onsite SCA under the discretion of OIS.
+ __*Continous Monitoring Requirement*__: An SCA will be performed based on the criticality of the system and/or if circumstances arise that require an onsite SCA under the discretion of OIS.

-### 4.3.7 Control Implementation Evidence
+### 4.3.7 TT7: Control Implementation Evidence (CIE)
 All control implementation statements evaluated as part of the RiskVision Assessment Workflow need to contain evidence that demonstrates the control was tested, how it was tested, and the results.
 The evidence will be required for all controls that are documented to be in place and the results can be documented by going to the appropriate assessment and clicking on the General tab.
 From the General tab, select each control in the Control Test column to document how a control was tested, the results, and any associated findings.

-### 4.3.8 Enterprise Discovery Scan
+### 4.3.8 TT8: Enterprise Discovery Scan (EDS)
 An Enterprise Discovery Scan (EDS) against all instances of the operating system and desktop configurations must be conducted to identify security flaws.
 Any findings must be remediated within the approved timelines for the severity of the findings, and a POA&M must be created in RiskVision to keep track of the remediation effort.
 An EDS must be conducted for all internal VA systems, including VAEC based systems.
 Managed Systems (External systems) are exempt from this requirement.

 The following steps must be performed to meet EDS requirements: